ronan-s1/My-Projects/README.md

 # Hey there👋

-This is a list of some projects and programs I have created throughout my journey so far.
+This is a list of some projects I have developed throughout my journey so far.
 Please take a look!

 ## Python
 - [Sentiment Analysis Application](https://github.com/ronan-s1/Django-Sentiment-Analysis-Application)